tawana0518/mywebclass-agile-docs/documentation/theme_1:MyWebClass_Website_Development/Initiative2/initiative_devops.md

-"Automating and Streamlining Website Development with DevOps Practices"
+"Automating and Streamlining MyWebClass Development with DevOps Practices"

 Description: This DevOps initiative aims to optimize the website development process by implementing various automation and streamlining techniques.
 The initiative will focus on using continuous integration and continuous delivery (CI/CD)